Greco-Lab/FunMappOne/README.md

 # FunMappOne

-A user-friendly graphical interface that allows to visualize the functional annotations of one or multiple experiments at once.
+A user-friendly graphical interface that allows to visualize and summarize the functional annotations of one or multiple molecular biology experiments at once.

 ## Running the FunMappOne Docker image (suggested)